From Chalkboards to VR: How Tech Revolutionized Air Traffic Controller Training

 The Future is 3D: Virtual Reality Enters the ATC Training Room

 Virtual Reality (VR) is poised to further revolutionize ATC training.
 Imagine trainees wearing VR headsets, completely immersed in a three-dimensional virtual airspace.
-They can interact with simulated aircraft, experience different weather conditions, and practice handling emergencies in a realistic and highly immersive way.
+They can interact with simulated aircraft, experience different weather conditions, and also practice handling emergencies in a realistic and highly immersive way.
 VR offers unparalleled training potential, promoting better decision-making skills and improved situational awareness for future ATCs.

 The Benefits of Technological Advancements